 New material (or alternative supplier) request

 New materials or new suppliers to existing materials, New GMP material requests should be initiated according to <ChangeManagementCode> <ChangeManagementTitle> to start the Material Qualification.
-For customized materials, the material requester prepares <Material_URS> and documents there all specific material related requirements.
+For customized materials, the material requester prepares <Material_URS> and documents there all specific material-related requirements.
 The material requester is responsible for providing all information, including container sizes and quantities.
 An overview of documents that may apply is covered in <Material_Assessment_Docs> Appendix.

 Prerequisite for the decision to qualify material

-The decision, whether a material to be purchased must be qualified or re-qualified, is made by the <QC_Head>, Quality Organization and the Risk Management Team based on the following prerequisites:
+The decision, whether a material to be purchased must be qualified or re-qualified, is made by the <QC_Head>, Quality Organization, and the Risk Management Team based on the following prerequisites:

 new material or changes to existing material,